ericponto/ericponto.github.io/_posts/2014-03-27-value-of-css-variables.md

 }
 {% endhighlight %}

-Again the CSS has dramatically grown, but at least we don't have to change our HTML.
-The specificity of all of our selectors has grown too.
-That's not neccessarily a problem, but I like to keep everything at the class/attribute specificty level for simplicity and to let the cascade do its thing.
+Again the CSS has dramatically grown, but at least we don't have to change our HTML...it's just a copy and paste.
+But the specificity of all of our selectors has grown too.
+That's not necessarily a big problem, but I like to keep everything at the class/attribute specificity level for simplicity and to let the cascade do its thing.

 So here is where variables can really help us out.
 First let's make some of those properties configurable with variables.